Manouchehr Farid: Early life and education

-Manouchehr Farid was born in Iran.
-He is of the Baháʼí Faith.
+Manouchehr Farid was born in Iran on 27 February 1938.
+He was of the Baháʼí Faith.

 Career

 Farid performed in the theatre as well as on the big screen.

 He starred in several plays and films of Iranian New Wave directors from 1966 to 1976.
 He was a regular collaborator with Bahram Beyzaie, starring in his films Downpour (1972), Ballad of Tara (Tcherike-ye Tara; 1979), and Stranger and the Fog (Gharibeh Va Meh; 1976).
 Downpour is included in The Film Foundation's World Cinema Project.

-He also starred in Ebrahim Golestan's 1964 film Brick and Mirror (Khesht o Ayeneh); Masoud Kimiai's Baluch; and My Heritage, Insanity (Miras-e man, jonoon; 1981), directed by Mehdi Fakhimzadeh.
+Farid also starred in Ebrahim Golestan's 1964 film Brick and Mirror (Khesht o Ayeneh); Masoud Kimiai's Baluch; and My Heritage, Insanity (Miras-e man, jonoon; 1981), directed by Mehdi Fakhimzadeh.

-Farid and his family were forced to flee persecution for their faith when the Islamic Revolution swept across Iran in 1979 They first moved to California, and in 1985 emigrated to Australia, settling in Melbourne, Victoria.
+Farid and his family were forced to flee persecution for their faith when the Islamic Revolution swept across Iran in 1979.
+They first moved to California, and in 1985 emigrated to Australia, settling in Melbourne, Victoria.